-In 1996, loan purchases totaled \$9.9 billion, up 5 percent over \$9.4billion in 1995.
-The 1996 loan purchases include \$1.5\$ billion of student loan participation purchases from the Chase Joint Venture.
+In 1996, loan purchases totaled \$9.9 billion, up 5 percent over \$9.4 billion in 1995.
+The 1996 loan purchases include \$1.5 billion of student loan participation purchases from the Chase Joint Venture.
 Approximately two-thirds of the non-joint venture purchase volume in 1996 was derived from Sallie Mae's base of commitment clients, particularly those who used the ExportSS loan origination service.
 Sallie Mae secures financing to fund the purchase of insured student loans along with its other operations by issuing debt securities in the domestic and overseas capital markets, through public offerings and private placements of U.S. dollar and foreign currency denominated debt of varying maturities and interest rate characteristics.
 Sallie Mae's debt securities are currently rated at the highest credit rating level by Moody's Investor Services and Standard & Poor's.
-Historically, the rating agencies ratings of Sallie Mae have been largely a factor of its status as a GSE.
+Historically, the rating agencies' ratings of Sallie Mae have been largely a factor of its status as a GSE.
 Management believes that, since the Privatization Act does not modify the attributes of debt issued by the GSE, it will retain its current credit ratings after the Reorganization.

-The Sallie Mae Charter, as most recently amended by the Student Loan Marketing Association Reorganization Act of 1996 (the "Privatization Act"), effectively requires that Sallie Mae maintain a minimum statutory capital adequacy ratio (the ratio of stockholders' equity to total assets plus 50 percent of the credit equivalent amount of certain off-balance sheet items) of at least 2 percent until January 1, 2000 and 2.25 percent thereafter or be subject to certain "safety and soundness" regulations designed to restore such statutory ratio.
+The Sallie Mae Charter, as most recently amended by the Student Loan Marketing Association Reorganization Act of 1996 (the "Privatization Act"), effectively requires that Sallie Mae maintain a minimum statutory capital adequacy ratio (the ratio of stockholders' equity to total assets plus 50 percent of the credit equivalent amount of certain off-balance sheet items) of at least 2 percent until January 1, 2000 and 2.25 percent thereafter or be subject to certain "safety and soundness" requirements designed to restore such statutory ratio.
+Management anticipates being able to fund the increase in required capital from Sallie Mae's current earnings.
 At December 31, 1996, Sallie Mae's statutory capital adequacy ratio was 2.11 percent.
 Additionally, the Privatization Act now requires management, prior to the payment of dividends by Sallie Mae, to certify to the Secretary of the Treasury, that after giving effect to the payment of dividends, the statutory capital ratio test would have been met at the time the dividend was declared.